Film Film Articles

 On Her Majesty’s Secret Service was Peter R. Hunt’s directional debut.
 Hunt worked as an editor and second unit director on the previous Bond films.
 On Her Majesty’s Secret Service must have been seen as a big risk because it was a blockbuster directed by and starring newcomers.
 Considering Hunt’s experience On Her Majesty’s Secret Service had excellent fight and action scenes, especially the ski scenes.
 But the fight scenes did have odd jump cuts during them which was distracting.
 On Her Majesty’s Secret Service was one of the smaller-scale films because the action takes place in Blofeld’s facility and the surrounding area.

 The aim of On Her Majesty’s Secret Service was to show a more vulnerable side to Bond.
 In this film he loves and feels due to his relationship with Tracy.
 This is the first Bond film where the main character falls in love.
 The two best scenes were when Bond escaped to the mountain town and the ending.
 When Bond was running away from Blofeld’s goons he was tired and disoriented, and Tracy appeared like an angel on ice skates to save the British agent.
-The ending was probably the most famous in the franchise because Tracy dies.
+The ending was probably the most famous in the franchise because Tracy died.
 It’s one of the best and most shocking endings in the Bond franchise.
 It was one of the best scenes in the franchise.
 Tracy’s legacy has had a lasting impact on the franchise.

 Despite Bond settling down in this film he did spend a large portion of it with 12 beautiful young ladies who were starving for male attention.
 There was only going to be one outcome.
 On Her Majesty’s Secret Service does have some scenes that modern audiences might find troubling.
-Bond slaps Tracy in an act of percussion, Draco punches her unconscious and Draco was trying to pay Bond to take Tracy off his hands and saying she needs a man to dominate her.
+Bond slaps Tracy in an act of percussion, Draco punches her unconscious and Draco was trying to pay Bond to take Tracy off his hands and says she needs a man to dominate her.

 Whilst On Her Majesty’s Secret Service had an important role in humanising Bond there were story issues with the film.
 The romance between Bond and Tracy and the main storyline involving Blofeld’s plot felt like two separate stories.
 Tracy disappears for most of the second act and she only becomes important again in the third act.
 A film like the 2006 version of Casino Royale did a better job at interweaving its romantic subplot with Bond’s mission.

-This film infamously started the codename theory because a new actor took on the role and the infamous fourth wall break where Bond says ‘this never happened to the other fellow.’
+This film infamously started the codename theory because a new actor took on the role and the infamous fourth wall break where Bond says ‘This never happened to the other fellow.’
 However, there was more evidence that Lazenby was playing the same Bond as Connery.
 M states that Bond had been searching for Blofeld for two years – On Her Majesty’s Secret Service came out two years after You Only Live Twice.
 The title sequence had footage from the previous films and Bond had artifacts from previous missions in his office.
 After On Her Majesty’s Secret Service the Bond film makes references to Tracy, the most famous being at the beginning of For Your Eyes Only when Bond lays flowers on Tracy’s grave.

 On Her Majesty’s Secret Service was clearly an important film in the franchise due to its character-driven film and the emotional gut punch.
 However, it was not quite the great Bond film that some have made it out to be due to the first act problems and slow pacing.